 Compressed gases are required for analyses.
 Gas cylinders or an outlet from a central source should be located near the analyzer.
-Up to five different non-reactive adsorptives - for example, $N_2$ , Ar, $CO_2$ , and Kr, plus helium for free space - can be attached to the analyzer simultaneously.
+Up to five different non-reactive adsorptives - for example, N_2 , Ar, CO_2 , and Kr, plus helium for free space - can be attached to the analyzer simultaneously.
+A separate gas inlet is provided for the degas system.
+Helium or nitrogen are typically used for degas.

 Appropriate two-stage regulators which have been leak-checked and specially cleaned are required.
 Pressure relief valves should be set to no more than 30 psig (200 kPag).
-All gases should be of a purity of 99.999% or better.
+All gases should be of a purity listed below.
 Gas regulators can be ordered from Micromeritics.
 Parts and accessories can be found online at www.Micromeritics.com.

-(CGA 580) N 2 99.999%

-(CGA 580) He 99.999%
+(CGA 580) N2 99.999% (CGA 580) He 99.999%

-(CGA 580) Kr 99.995% (Krypton needed for krypton units only)
+(CGA 580) Kr 99.995% (Required for krypton units only)